foxkit-js/logger/the-plan.md

   - uses configurable level (such as `"error"` or `"fatal"`) to log caught errors
   - returns Promise, so `then(() => log.debug("Completed"))` could be chained for example :)

+## Misc notes

+- Any objects passed should either be recreated or frozen to prevent changes
+  - opts for `node:util.inspect` should likely just be sealed/frozen?
+- need a custom util for merging opts and a default, see: https://ieji.de/@mitsunee/113499661365435282
+  - TL;DR: there's a funny behaviour with spread where `undefined` set as a value replaces "legitimate" values, which TS ignores.
+  - Not an issue if the user has "exactOptionalPropertyTypes" set to `true`, but this is not the default
+    - may enable this in configs in the lib template?

 ## API

 ### Formatter system